Scoreboard API

 }

-• value: Integer value to post on the board.
+• value: Integer value to post on the board (positive integers only).

 • callback: Callback to invoke with the results.